ogi-y/ogi-y/README.md

 - 💬 Ask me about underwater body measurement techniques or custom interpolation methods!
 - 📫 How to reach me: hiro.ogi5647@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I conduct my experiments using a lot of corn soup! (the most familiar method of creating turbid water)
+- 🌐 I'm more comfortable in Japanese, but feel free to reach out in English!